-The HECTOR School offers seven part-time master programs designed for ambitious professionals.
+The HECTOR School offers six part-time master programs designed for ambitious professionals.
 The master programs are more than typical MBA programs, as they combine management with engineering expertise.

 The school aims to aid talented young professionals in enhancing their competencies in innovation and technology management and in developing their strategic thinking and interpersonal skills through vital management know-how.
 The HECTOR School of Engineering & Management's goal is to help organizations improve their strategic capabilities in the field of technology development and management.